 - The “Gap theory” that says there was a “gap” between verses 1 and 2 of Genesis 1, during which time God created and then destroyed a “pre-Adamic race,” is another speculation that is nowhere taught in the Scriptures.

 - Certain groups handle deadly snakes and drink poison as part of their worship times in “obedience” to Mark 16:18!

 - The meaning of the “baptism for the dead” in 1 Corinthians 15:29.

-This is where things can get dangerous.
-It becomes a very serious problem when speculations are presented as possessing the same degree of authority as “Level 1” direct statements of Scripture.
-Due to a lack of theological training, many church leaders and Christians do not have a balanced view of the degrees of doctrinal authority, but they have a “flat” theology in which everything they believe is considered to possess the same absolute authority.
-In such churches, aberrant speculations are believed and held to as zealously as direct statements of Scriptures, and sometimes even more so.
+We must recognize the difference between Absolutes (Level 1), Convictions (Level 2) and Opinions (Level 3).
+This is where things can get particularly dangerous.
+It becomes a very serious problem when speculations are presented as possessing the same degree of authority as Level 1 Absolutes.
+Due to a lack of sound training, many church leaders and Christians do not have a balanced view of the degrees of doctrinal authority, but they have a “flat” theology in which everything they believe is considered to possess the same absolute authority.
+In such churches, aberrant speculations are believed and held to as zealously as direct statements of the Scriptures, and sometimes even more so.

-Strangely, in some churches, “Level 5” speculations are stated and pursued as pure and absolute revelations from God, whereas foundational “Level 1” doctrines are disregarded as unimportant (“that’s just ‘doctrine,’ and ‘doctrine’ is not so important!”).
-Of course, the opposite is the truth: foundational doctrines are important, speculations are not.
+Strangely, in some churches, Level 3 Opinions are stated and pursued as pure and absolute revelations from God, whereas foundational Level 1 Absolutes are disregarded as unimportant (“That’s just ‘doctrine,’ and ‘doctrine’ is not so important!”).
+Of course, the opposite is the truth: foundational doctrines are vitally important, opinions are not.